Robert Peston’s sources

 But the blame for his predicament resides firmly with the people leaking this information — a government that is prepared to dispense important public information second hand.

-5 thoughts on “Robert Peston’s sources
+5 responses to “Robert Peston’s sources”

 1. Typical Peston.
 In bigging himself up, he does the BBC and the reputation of business journalism (and business itself, come to that) a great disservice.
 Peston must go…